msantos/alcove/README.md

     % Set the amount of memory available to the process

     % Total memory, including swap.
 We allow this to fail, because some
-    % systems may not have swap set up alcove_cgroup:set(Drv, [], <<"memory">>, <<"alcove">>,
+    % systems may not have a swap partition/file alcove_cgroup:set(Drv, [], <<"memory">>, <<"alcove">>,
             <<"memory.memsw.limit_in_bytes">>, <<"16m">>),